Education Law of 1912: Background and passage

 The vote in the Chamber was preceded by a long political debate between the Left Bloc on the one hand, and the Right Bloc on the other.
 Especially the second part of the law was heavily criticised by the Church.
 Adherents of the Left Bloc, on the other hand, did not believe the law went far enough.
-The Chamber finally approves the law by 34 for, 17 against, with 1 abstention.
+The Chamber finally approved the law by 34 for, 17 against, with 1 abstention.

 On 10 July 1912 the Director-General (Minister) Pierre Braun presented the law to Grand Duchess Marie-Adelaide for her signature.
 She signed it on 10 August 1912, although reluctantly, as she saw it as a matter of conscience.
 As a staunch Catholic, she was initially unwilling to approve a law described by the church authorities as unacceptable and unworkable.

 Her reluctance to give her signature was one of the criticisms leveled at her later in 1919, and which contributed to her abdication.

+The new law passed by the Chamber did not satisfy either side, neither the Catholic Church nor the anticlericals.
+Bishop Jean-Joseph Koppes stated that he refused the collaboration of the priests, and that catechism would henceforth be given in premises of the parish church until the government agreed to place religious education at the centre of the school curriculum.
+In 1913, when the issue of salaries for priests was debated in Parliament, the social democrats and radical liberals consequently demanded the abolition of the payment of priests' salaries by the State, since, in the words of Differdange's mayor, Émile Mark, the clergy could be accused of "direct incitement to disobedience to the laws of the State."